wildanoo/my_website/content/posts/create-and-deploy-website-for-free-with-hugo/index.md

 And the framework preset will automatically set to hugo, let all other things default.

-Add the environment variable `HUGO_VERSION` as key and `0.92.0` as value as it will failed to deploy it not set the version to 0.92.0.
+Add the environment variable `HUGO_VERSION` as key and `0.92.0` as value as it will failed to deploy if not set the version to 0.92.0.

-Congratulation, Now your website is up for free and can be accessed anytime, and it will auto deploy everytime you push an update to your github repository.
-There is a lot of room for improvement, you can explore more about hugo.
+Congratulation, now your website is up for free and can be accessed anytime, and it will auto deploy everytime you push an update to your github repository.
+There are still a lot of room for improvement, you can explore more about hugo.